TheBodger/MMM-SimplePlayer/README.md

 ### Dependencies

 This module requires multiple modules, either included in the install or when npm install is run.
-Package.josn contains details.
+Package.json contains details.
 Some Forks of modules are also included that have been enhanced specifially for SimplePlayer.

 ### Installation
 To install the module, use your terminal to: